 If your goal is to make extra cash during the holidays, here are some tips to help you get started.
-Many of these jobs and side hustles can be quick and effortless way to earn extra income.
+Many of these jobs and side hustles can be a quick and effortless way to earn extra income.

 Earning extra cash does not have to be seasonal.
-You can earn extra income year round.
-But the holiday season can also lead to a number of consumers that go into debt to pay for presents, travel and more.
+You can earn extra income year-round.
+But the holiday season can also lead to a number of consumers that go into debt to pay for presents, travel, and more.

 Using the ideas and tips below, avoid going into debt this holiday season.